Listing on MLS For Sale by Owner With Flat Fee MLS Service

 Cons of Listing on MLS Without an Agent

-For most sellers, these negatives are not worth the money they may save – and often they don’t save as much money as they thought in the long run.
+For most sellers, these negatives are not worth the money they may save – and often, they don’t save as much money as they thought in the long run.

 Some of the negative aspects of selling without an agent – even if you list on the MLS – include:

-Many owners wind up selling for so much less that they would have made more even if they had paid the listing agent’s commission.
+Many owners wind up selling for so much less than they would have made more even if they had paid the listing agent’s commission.
 If you think about it, this fact is not really that surprising.

 You have gotten better at your job as you have gained experience – enough that you are probably better than the new hire that comes through the door fresh and wide-eyed.

-It should be expressly understood that an entry only or flat fee MLS agent does none of these things for a seller.
+It should be expressly understood that an entry-only or flat fee MLS agent does none of these things for a seller.
 In other words, you’re giving up a ton.

 When you choose the flat fee MLS route, there will be no marketing.
 There will be no agent for creating the best marketing plan to sell a home.
-It cannot be emphasized enough that just throwing your house in MLS as an entry only listing does none of the things it takes to get top dollar.
+It cannot be emphasized enough that just throwing your house in MLS as an entry-only listing does none of the things it takes to get top dollar.

 You want your home marketed across multiple channels using the best marketing materials available, including professional photographs, descriptive home listings, and an extensive network of personal connections.

-When buyers like the photography and wants to learn more, they will read what the Realtor has said about the house.
+When buyers like the photography and want to learn more, they will read what the Realtor said about the house.
 Creative home descriptions make a difference, as well.
 The description should entice a buyer to schedule a showing.

-When you list your home with a flat fee real estate agent, you are NOT going to get the best marketing.
+You will NOT get the best marketing when you list your home with a flat fee real estate agent.
 There is ZERO incentive for the agent to go above and beyond doing anything for you.
 They already made their money.

-Once buyers start to come through the door, the best real estate agents know how to answer the tough questions without driving people away and know how to negotiate for terms that are in your best interest.
+Once buyers start to come through the door, the best real estate agents know how to answer the tough questions without driving people away and know how to negotiate for terms in your best interest.

 There will be no agent to meet with the appraiser either – good luck with that.
-How about someone to help when a problem arises like the fact you skipped out of getting proper building permits?
+How about someone to help when a problem arises, like the fact you skipped out of getting proper building permits?

 Did I mention doing a thorough check of the buyer’s finances before the offer was even accepted?
 Getting a mortgage pre-approval and verifying the buyer doesn’t have a property they need to sell.
-These are the kind of things when left unchecked can totally screw up a transaction.
+These are the kind of things when left unchecked, can totally screw up a transaction.
 I could go on and on.

 So many things happen behind the scenes in a real estate transaction to keep it on track.

-4. The work you have to do is going to take a lot of time and energy.
+4. The Work You Have to do is Going to Take a Lot of Time and Energy.

 You may be able to sell your home pretty easily if you take the first offer that comes through the door.
 But if you plan on pushing for the best offer, it means you will need to do all the things a professional real estate agent would do for you – while you still take care of all of your other responsibilities.

 Selling a home requires multiple steps and ongoing engagement.
-You will need to hire a professional real estate photographer to take photos of your home – because bad pictures are going to drive buyers away.
+You will need to hire a professional real estate photographer to take photos of your home – because bad pictures will drive buyers away.